 NetWitness UEBA natively supports the following data sources:

-To use NetWitness UEBA most effectively, there are two workflows; Detection workflow and Forensic workflow, that you can follow.
+To use NetWitness UEBA more effectively, there are two workflows; Detection workflow and Forensic workflow, that you can follow.

-The detection workflow allows you to gain an overview of the health of your environment, and then focus on investigating the top high-risk users and alerts that are displayed in the Overview tab.
+The detection workflow allows you to gain an overview of the health of your environment, and then focus on investigating the top high-risk users, entities and alerts that are displayed in the Overview tab.

 The following flowchart illustrates the steps you can follow to begin detecting suspicious behavior in your environment.